-Clayton Callahan has made his living principally in the “uniforms and guns” professions.
-Just out of high school in the 1980s he first served in the US Navy with an anti-terrorist unit.
+Clayton John Callahan has made his living principally in the “uniforms and guns” professions.
+Just out of high school in the 1980s he first served in the US Navy with an anti-terrorist unit while still fighting a dred battle with Acne.
 After 9/11 he enlisted in the US Army and is now an Iraq War veteran twice over.
 Between active-duty deployments, he’s worked as a deputy sheriff, a correctional officer, and as a federal special agent for US Army Counterintelligence (lots of great stories there, can’t tell any of them).

-He currently lives in the Portland, Oregon area and loves the climate, the people and the culture with all his heart.
+He currently lives in the Portland, Oregon area and loves the climate, the people and the culture of the place with all his heart.